-Whether or not students or employees report to law enforcement and/or pursue any formal action, if they report an incident of interpersonal violence, the University is committed to providing them as safe a learning or working environment as possible.
-Upon request, the University will make every reasonable effort available to ensure that a victim's academic, living, transportation, and/or working situation are viewed by the victim as safe and supportive.
-Students may contact the Office of the Dean of Students at 828-262-8284 for assistance, and employees may contact their supervisors, the Office of Title IX Compliance at 828-262-2144, or the Office of Human Resources at 828-262-3187.
-If a victim reports to the University, the University will assist the victim requests such assistance.
-The University is committed to ensuring that any such order is fully upheld on all institutionally owned and controlled property.
-The University is also committed to protecting victims from any further harm and may issue University property and may ban non-university persons from campus.
+Whether or not students or employees report to law enforcement and/or pursue any formal action, if they report an incident of interpersonal violence/sex-based misconduct, the university is committed to providing them as safe a learning or working environment as possible.
+Upon request, the university will make every reasonable effort available to ensure that a victim's academic, living, transportation, and/or working situation is viewed by the victim as safe and supportive.
+Students may contact the Office of the Deanof Students at 828-262-8284 for assistance, and employees may contact their supervisors, the Office of Title IX Compliance at 828-262-2144, or the Office of Human Resources at 828-262-3187.
+If a victim reports to the university, the university will assist the victim in obtaining a domestic violence and/or civil no-contact order from a criminal court if the victim requests such assistance.
+The university iscommitted to ensuring that any such order is fully upheld on all institutionally owned and controlledproperty.
+The university is also committed to protecting victims from any further harm and may issueuniversity no-contact orders for students or employees, and may ban students or employees from certain university property and may ban non-university persons from campus.